CycloneDX/guides/README.md

 contributors play a vital role in maintaining the relevance and accuracy of the content, ultimately supporting the continuous improvement and adoption of BOM standards globally.

-All content in the CycloneDX Authoritative Guides is written in Markdown.
+All content in the CycloneDX Authoritative Guides is written in GitHub Flavored Markdown (GFM).

 All images in the CycloneDX Authoritative Guides are in SVG format, ensuring high-quality, resolution-independent visuals.